mucahitzor/BUS210/README.md

 # BUS210

-Materials for BUS 210 recitations are included in each recitations' folder.
+Materials for BUS 210 recitations.

-The folder names are labelled as the day of the recitation.